FHArchive/Python.ActiveGithub/documentation/reference/lib/metprint.md

 [Show source in metprint.py:10](../../../lib/metprint.py#L10)

-Contains logtypes for this module
+Contains logtypes for this module.

 NONE
 No special formatting